A Theory of Backgrounds and Background Independence: Introduction

 To make these processes `visible' we must introduce new interactions and/or constraints.
 For the BCS theory this entails bringing the superconductor into contact with a bath.
 For simplicity, we will conceptualize this bath as a second superconducting system separated from the first by an insulating barrier called a Josephson junction.
 Cooper pairs can now be tunneled from one superconductor to the other resulting in a measurable Josephson current \cite{Josephson:1962zz}.
 This current is intimately related to transitions between would-be vacuum states for the isolated superconducting system.
 As a result, the algebra of observables of either superconducting subsystem includes a new operator that measures the relative phase between the superconducting states (or the relative number of Cooper pairs).
 Mathematically, this enlarged algebra is of the form of a $C^*$ crossed product between the naive superconducting algebra and the spontaneously broken $U(1)$ symmetry group.

 Our second example, described in Section \ref{sec: Gravity}, is perturbative quantum gravity around a background spacetime admitting a bifurcate Killing horizon.
 We concentrate specifically on the region of this spacetime, $\mathscr{R}$, which is accessible to an infinitely long-lived observer.
-This example will be analyzed in great detail by the author and collaborators Jonah Kudler-Flam and Gautam Satishchandran in the forthcoming work \cite{KKFS:2025}.
-The primary conclusions of that work concern the study of the entropy of states in the resulting gravitational algebra.
-In this paper we will concentrate on the physical interpretation of the geometric operators realized in the algebra.
-Rather than follow the same approach as the BCS example, in this example we simply quantize the theory completely (to quadratic order in perturbation theory) as an abstract $*$-algebra and then explore its relation to vacuum physics by constructing an appropriate representation.
+A von Neumann algebraic analysis of the same setting has been investigated in \cite{KKFS:2025}, with the primary conclusions concerning the study of the entropy of states in the resulting gravitational algebra.
+In that work, only the unbroken gravitational symmetries were addressed to ensure that the resulting gravitational algebra retained a consistent interpretation at leading order in perturbation theory.
+In this paper we will discuss how the broken symmetries, which can implement constraints at higher perturbative order, may be gauged and provide a physical interpretation of the geometric operators realized in the resulting algebra.
+Rather than follow the same approach as the BCS example, in this example we simply quantize the theory as an abstract $*$-algebra and then explore its relation to vacuum physics by constructing an appropriate representation.
 We find that, on account of gravitational constraints which entangle the region $\mathscr{R}$ and its complement, new operators must be appended to the algebra of the subregion which encode geometric fluctuations of the background spacetime.
 The resulting Hilbert space representation has the form of a direct integral over GNS representations for the linear graviton theory with respect to states associated with the various deformed geometries.
 The algebra of the subregion includes operators that create coherent excitations over a fixed background, and gravitational charges that intertwine backgrounds.